Welcome to Communication Sciences and Disorders

 Speech-language pathology and audiology are exciting professions wherein practitioners provide services for individuals of all ages who have speech, voice, language, swallowing, hearing, and/or balance disorders.
-The Department of Speech Pathology and Audiology (SPA) at West Virginia University offers a preprofessional Bachelor of Science (B.S.) program in Speech-Language Pathology and Audiology, a professional Master of Science (M.S.) program in Speech-Language Pathology, a professional Doctor of Audiology (Au.D.) program, and a post-professional Doctor of Philosophy (Ph.D.) program in Communication Sciences and Disorders.
+Formerly known as the Department of Speech Pathology and Audiology, the Department of Communication Sciences and Disorders (CSD) at West Virginia University offers a preprofessional Bachelor of Science (B.S.) program in Speech-Language Pathology and Audiology, a professional Master of Science (M.S.) program in Speech-Language Pathology, a professional Doctor of Audiology (Au.D.) program, and a post-professional Doctor of Philosophy (Ph.D.) program in Communication Sciences and Disorders.
 The Ph.D., our newest program, is specifically designed for expert clinicians who seek a leadership role as a researcher and scholar in the discipline.
 Both of our professional graduate programs are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.

 Department News and Events

-FACULTY AWARDS: Congratulations to Drs.
-Linda Shuster and Ken St. Louis on receiving 2013 College of Education and Human Services faculty awards.
+FACULTY AWARDS: Congratulations to CSD faculty members Linda Shuster and Ken St. Louis on receiving 2013 College of Education and Human Services faculty awards.
 Professor Shuster was recognized with the College’s Outstanding Researcher Award and Professor St. Louis was the recipient of the College’s Outstanding Service Award.

 NSSLHA: Congratulations to the WVU Chapter of the National Student Speech-Language-Hearing Association for being selected by the University’s Student Government Association as an Honorable Mention for 2013 Student Organization of the Year for their outstanding community service!

-PRESS RELEASES: Congratulations to SPA senior Staci LeMasters.
+Congratulations to SPA student Staci LeMasters.
 LeMasters, from Parkersburg, WV, received the College’s Undergraduate Research Award for her poster “Acceptability of Teasing for Stuttering in Males and Females” at the 2013 Student Research Forum.
+LeMasters will be beginning her graduate studies in speech-language pathology at WVU in August.
 See: Winners announced in CEHS research competition.

-Congratulations also to SPA senior Chelsea Kuhn.
-A native of Burton, WV, Kuhn is one of 34 top seniors recognized with the WVU Foundation’s Outstanding Senior Award.
+Congratulations to SPA student Chelsea Kuhn.
+From Burton, WV, Kuhn was one of 34 top seniors recognized with the WVU Foundation’s Outstanding Senior Award.
+Kuhn will be beginning her graduate studies in speech-language pathology at WVU in August.
 See: WVU’s top seniors honored.